 - Experimental Web Platform features – Developers can choose to use the latest experimental web platform features that are still under development using this flag.

 - QUIC protocol – Google has been working on the QUIC (Quick UDP Internet Connection) protocol since 2012 and you can enable the experimental QUIC support with this flag.
+It’s basically a faster and modern way to communicate between web servers and websites.
+However, it works only while dealing with QUIC-enabled servers.

 Advantages of Chrome Flags